SUBMIT A PROPOSAL

 - We avoid duplication of effort and would therefore not generally support replicating existing or ongoing research topics.

 - Research areas must have a broad scope – with applicability on at least a large regional, if not national or international, basis.

 - Partnerships are viewed very favorably by our approval bodies.
 When proposing research, consider other entities to partner with in performing the research, and other potential funding sources to join with the RMC Research & Education Foundation.

 - We seek proposals for specific, applied research and education programs.
 We rarely support general requests for organizations or programs.

 The Foundation works closely with the staff and committees of our partner organization, National Ready Mixed Concrete Association (NRMCA), to identify industry needs.
 Those wishing to perform research on concrete materials topics may consult the list of research needs developed by NRMCA's Research Engineering & Standards Committee.
 Please note that this list is only a guide, and neither guarantees funding of a particular topic, nor precludes research on topics not listed.

 Applicants may submit a conceptual research or education proposal to gauge the interest of the Foundation for potential funding.
 If there is sufficient interest and confirmation that a topic is consistent with our mission and goals, the applicant will be invited to submit a full proposal to put into our three-tier approval process.

 Project Approval Process

-Review our Grant Guidelines for the details that will need to be included in your proposal.
-Proposals are reviewed generally twice per year, in the spring and fall.
-Contact Julie Garbini at firstname.lastname@example.org for current proposal deadlines.
+Proposals are reviewed twice per year, in the spring and fall.
+Contact Julie Garbini at email@example.com for current proposal deadlines.

-You may also view the Foundation's Project Approval Flow chart demonstrating project development, approval and the distribution process below:
+Please see below the Foundation's Project Approval Flow Chart which outlines the project development, approval and the distribution process.